just

 Visual Studio Code

-An extension for VS Code by skellock is available here (repository), but is no longer actively developed.
+An extension for VS Code is available here.

 JetBrains IDEs